SlyCyberLab/Active-Directory-HomeLab/README.md

 ---
 <p align="center">
-  ⭐️ If this lab helped or inspired you, consider giving it a star — it supports future labs and learning content.
+  ⭐️ If this lab helped or inspired you, consider giving it a star.
 </p>

 > This lab environment serves as a foundation for understanding enterprise Windows infrastructure and can be extended for more advanced scenarios including multi-domain forests, federation services, and hybrid cloud configurations.